LG’s ridiculously thin Wallpaper TV just hit the high street — if you can afford it

 Currys PC World will be selling the 65-inch set online and in store for a whopping £7,999.
 If you want to see it in action for yourself, you can pop along to the Staples Corner Retail Park in London at 12pm on April 1st (not an April fool).

 In our review this month, John Archer awarded the W7 an 8/10 score for its dazzling picture quality, ground-breaking design and mostly excellent audio.
-Only the eye-watering price, limited support for Dolby Atmos and picture noise when viewing bright HDR images held is back.
+Only the eye-watering price, limited support for Dolby Atmos and picture noise when viewing bright HDR images held it back.

 Is this your dream television?
 Could you ever justify spending £7,999 on a TV?
 Share your thoughts in the comments section below.